bybysker/bybysker/README.md

-# 👋 Hey, I'm Elbby
+# 👋 Hey, I'm Elbby Skermine

 🌟 I’m an AI Engineer who spent 7 years at **Solocal**, **Renault Digital**, and **Devoteam** building, optimizing, and deploying ML models, while playing with big data on **GCP** and **AWS**